robbyz512/dota2-minify/readme.md

 ## :fast_forward: Future of this project

-More customizable version of Minify in the making, big differences are each mod will have it's own configuration page letting you customize in more detail.
-For example adjusting textures, brightness and colors of mods like Dark Terrain and Tree Mod.
-Or picking spells and items to Minify.
-Other features would include replacing icons, music, sounds, hero voice lines, backgrounds with your own sounds and images.
+More customizable version of Minify in the making, big differences are each mod will have it's own configuration page letting you customize in more detail, some examples

+- blacklisting heroes/spells/items/audio...etc
+- changing textures/tiles, brightness, colors of mods like Dark Terrain and Tree Mod.
+- replacing icons, music, sounds, hero voice lines, backgrounds with your own sounds and images.
+- patching in custom CSS/XML into the panorama (interface) in game to always patch latest files

 ### For Developers:

 New app is being built with [Svelte](https://svelte.dev/) on the frontend and [Pywebview](https://pywebview.flowrl.com/) on the backend.
-I am looking for developers who'd like to help work on it.
-Contact me on discord or email me robattila128@gmail.com

 <p align="center">